 How to Leverage Instagram Stories to Grow Your Brand

-Instagram Stories are Coming in HOT
+Instagram Stories are coming in hot!

-I recently polled my followers and asked, what is the first thing you do when you log onto Instagram?
+I recently polled my audience and asked, what is the first thing you do when you log onto Instagram?
 Roughly 82% of viewers said they went straight to stories.
 Guys...that's huge!
 We’re seeing a shift in people taking the time to scroll through their home feed, or visit their favorite accounts to check out their new posts.
 Instead, our followers are logging on, looking for those little pink rings at the top of their feeds, and pressing play.

 I think one of the big questions looming over a lot of people is, how do I do stories the right way?
 I’ll tell you straight up that my right way is going to be totally different than yours, as it should be.
 But that doesn't mean that you can't build a solid foundation to set you up for success!